piterjs/piterjs.org/README.md

 You can change source files (`./piterjs/**`) and reload page to view result.

+# Update data

+1. Store API key from https://airtable.com/account to AIRTABLE_KEY env variable.
+2. Call 'update.sh` to download and commit new data.
+2. Push to origin repo.

 # BrowserStack

 We use it for crossbrowser testing.